neogeographica/singleplayer_scripts/scripts/userdata.md

 If you don't see the savegame though, you need to go find it!
 For the Quake engines in the table above it's probably in an "id1" subdirectory of the userdata directory shown in the table.

 So for example if you're using FTE, the savegame has probably been created in the "$HOME/.local/share/quake/id1" directory.
-For DarkPlaces it's probably in "$HOME/.darkplaces/id1".
+For Ironwail it's probably in "$HOME/.ironwail/id1".
 Etc. Once you've found the savegame you created, you know for sure what userdata home directory is being used by your Quake engine.

 You may benefit from this userdata feature if you have Quake installed in a system-wide location and shared by multiple users.
 However this behavior does have some downsides, since it can confuse users or programs (including the quakelaunch script) who expect the original Quake behavior.